Updated: April 11, 2026

 For product-led SaaS, this is oxygen.

-- 40%+ – Excellent (people use it multiple times weekly)
+- 40% and above — Excellent (people use it multiple times weekly)

 The question: Does your product need daily use?
 A payroll platform is used monthly.
 A project management tool should be used daily.
 Know your category.